timja-bot/liquibase-runner-plugin/README.md

 **Invoke**

-The "Invoke Liquibase" build step runs liquibase 3.4.2 internally and doesn't require an existing installation.
+The "Invoke Liquibase" build step runs liquibase internally and doesn't require an existing installation.
 In addition, build summaries include additional reporting features, like a list of changesets executed.

-However, you'll be restricted to which database engine you can use.
+However, using this mode does not allow you to choose what liquibase command to run.
+Furthermore, you'll be restricted to using one of the included database drivers.

 # The Future